gavanm/TivoBruteForce/README.md

 I discovered that I had lost the Passcode for the KidZone functionality, and the TiVo unit was stuck in the KidZone.

-The accompanying Arudino Sketch and Frtizing model are a basic circuit I created to [brute force](https://en.wikipedia.org/wiki/Brute-force_search) all the possibly Passcodes.
+The accompanying Arduino Sketch and Fritzing model are a basic circuit I created to [brute force](https://en.wikipedia.org/wiki/Brute-force_search) all the possible Passcodes.

 These instructions assume some basic familiarity with electronic circuits and Arduino programming.
 This is a fairly simple circuit and should be able to be constructed with only minimal experience.